-(g) Correction of administrative errors
+Correction of administrative errors (g)

-The correction of an administrative error such as a clerical, typographical or mathematical error or a slip or omission does not result in a reconsideration of a previous decision.
-The ability to correct these types of errors, slips or omissions would not be considered a reconsideration of the original decision, as it would not change the intent of the original decision made by the Board officer.
+The correction of an administrative error such as a clerical, typographical or mathematical error or a slip or omission does not result in a reconsideration of a previous decision or order.
+The ability to correct these types of errors would not be considered a reconsideration of the original decision or order, as it would not change the intent of the original decision or order made by the Board officer.

-This process for correcting errors, slips or omissions, however, cannot be applied to change previous decisions.
+This process for correcting administrative errors, however, cannot be applied to change previous decisions or orders.